EnjunDu/EnjunDu.github.io/_pages/about.md

   - /about.html
 ---

 Enjun Du is currently an undergraduate student (Class of 2022) at the School of Cyberspace Science and Technology, Beijing Institute of Technology.
-His most significant role is serving as a Research Assistant at the [KIMI Lab](https://yzhangee.github.io/group) under the supervision of Professor [Zhang Yongqi](https://yzhangee.github.io/) at the Hong Kong University of Science and Technology (Guangzhou).
+His most significant role is serving as a Research Assistant at the [KIMI Lab](https://yzhangee.github.io/group) under the supervision of Professor [Yongqi Zhang](https://yzhangee.github.io/) at the Hong Kong University of Science and Technology (Guangzhou).
 At Beijing Institute of Technology, he is mentored by Professor [Ronghua Li](https://ronghuali.github.io/) and Professor [Zhida Qin](https://zhidaqin.github.io/).
 His research interests focus on Graph Neural Networks (GNN), Large Language Models, and Recommendation Systems.

 News
 ======